-Best beach Europe beach escapes
+Best Europe beach escapes

 Wondering where to escape to?
 Don't worry, we've got you covered.

-Here are 12 European beach vacation destination that are worth visiting.
+Here are 12 European beach vacation destinations that are worth visiting.

 Papagayo Beach, Lanzarote, Spain